KWR-Water/sutra2/docs/source/tutorial_analytical.rst

     from scipy.special import kn as besselk
     from pathlib import Path

-    from greta.Analytical_Well import *
+    from sutra2.Analytical_Well import *
-    from greta.Substance_Transport import *
+    from sutra2.Substance_Transport import *